Helping practices to be their best.

 Congenital adrenal hyperplasia

 Generally, changes in lifestyle and diet are immediately recommended to most people experiencing high blood pressure to minimise the symptoms.

 - Diet: There are a variety of dietary changes you can make.
-Chat to your doctor for some further understanding.
+Chat with your doctor for some further understanding.

 - Mental Health: Often, the underlying causes of high blood pressure can be addressed through treating some mental health issues.

-- Medication: Some medication can exacerbate high blood pressure, while some may be used to address it.
+- Medication: Some medications can exacerbate high blood pressure, while some may be used to address it.

 What causes high blood pressure?

 The underlying cause of primary high blood pressure is often not known.